Initial exposure to computing ideas

 Computer work experience and hobby

-After graduating from BCIT in 1976 I spent the next 8 years programming mostly in RPG II (and some RPG III) on IBM System/32, IBM System/3 Model 15D, Wang VS-100, and IBM System/38 systems.
+After graduating from BCIT in 1976 I spent the next 8 years programming mostly in RPG II (and some RPG III and COBOL) on IBM System/32, IBM System/3 Model 15D, Wang VS-100, and IBM System/38 systems.
 Computer scientist Edsger W. Dijkstra once said that "It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration."
 So then, what did 8 years immersed in the much uglier "languages" of RPG II/III do to my brain?!
 Not to mention many additional years writing in various assemblers?
+But the salaries I earned from programming in RPGII/III allowed me to purchase and completely pay for my house in Vancouver, so I have no regrets!

 The IBM System/3 Model 15D was interesting because it had up to 512KB RAM, but could only address 64KB at a time.
 It used address translation registers that were very similar to the DAT on the SwTPc MP-09A 6809 CPU board.
 The Wang VS-100 was interesting in that program code could be shared and was position independent, much like the program modules in Microware's OS-9/6809.